Wayne Hemingway: Work

 We loved visiting Glasgow when we had our Red or Dead shop on Buchanan Street and have always enjoyed visiting Glasgow's Merchant City.

 A Vintage New Year was held at Southbank Centre in 2013.
 October 2013 saw the launch of Vintage presents A Classic Car Boot Sale.

 In 2012, Wayne, Gerardine, and the HemingwayDesign team were appointed as designers of the historic and disused Dreamland site in Margate.
 This included the transformation and branding of the £10m heritage theme park.

 In 2012, Hemingway received an honorary degree (Doctor of Arts) from Leeds Metropolitan University.

 In 2014, Hemingway's company introduced a new London Underground staff uniform, initially trialled at several stations and train depots before being introduced company-wide in 2015.
 In the same year, it was announced he was to become patron of The Unite Foundation, a charity providing free university accommodation to young people in the UK from challenging backgrounds.

 Family

-Wayne and Gerardine Hemingway were both appointed MBE in 2006, for services to the design industry, in the Queen's Birthday Honours.
-They live in Chichester, West Sussex and have four children - Jack, Tilly, Corey and Beck.
+Hemingway and his wife live in Chichester, West Sussex and have four children - Jack, Tilly, Corey and Beck.
 They also have a springer spaniel called Minnie.

 Wayne is a supporter of Blackburn Rovers and became an Honorary Patron of leading Blackburn Rovers supporters group, The BRFC Action Group, in May 2012.

 Hemingway has made several appearances on the Sky Sports 2 TV show Soccer AM.

+Recognition

+Wayne and Gerardine Hemingway were both appointed Member of the Most Excellent Order of the British Empire (MBE) in the 2006 Birthday Honours, for services to the design and fashion industries.